 Medicare Supplement plans are designed to cover the gaps in Original Medicare Parts A and B only.
 They generally do not include these extra benefits.
 If you want dental or vision coverage with a Supplement plan, you would need to purchase separate, private insurance policies for those services.

-Is There a Cap on Your Spending?
+Is There a Limit on Your Yearly Spending?

 A financial safety net is an important feature of any health plan.
 Medicare Advantage plans are required to have a yearly out-of-pocket maximum.
 This is the most you’ll have to pay for covered medical services in a calendar year.
 Once you hit this limit, the plan pays 100% for the rest of the year.
 This protects you from catastrophic medical bills.